National Empowerment Center: Founders

 The co-founder and executive director is Daniel B. Fisher, now a board-certified psychiatrist.
 A graduate of Princeton University, he completed a PhD in biochemistry at the University of Wisconsin, medical training at George Washington University, and a psychiatric residency at Harvard Medical School.
 While working as a biomedical researcher at the National Institute of Mental Health before he was a psychiatrist, Fisher had a psychotic episode including hallucinations and delusions.
 After three months at Bethesda Naval Hospital at age 25, which included forced seclusion and antipsychotic haloperidol, he was discharged with a diagnosis of schizophrenia.
 He was involuntarily hospitalized three times.
 He reports being influenced by those who were able to show they cared about the person inside and gave him hope that he might some day recover.
 He went on to become a psychiatrist.
 He was told during psychiatric training that "You can’t talk to an illness" but believed that talking to the person inside is a key method for building trust and recovery.
 He has since worked as a psychiatrist in hospitals and clinics, while also being a part of the consumer movement.
 He said that a very significant part of the reason for becoming a psychiatrist was wanting to bring to the field what he wished had been there when he was going through psychosis He was a member of the White House Commission on Mental Health, 2002-03.

-Laurie Aherne and Patricia Deegan were the co-founders and directors of NEC for several years.
+Laurie Ahern and Patricia Deegan were the co-founders and directors of NEC for several years.

 Staff

-NEC staff is Daniel B. Fisher, Oryx Cohen, Judene Shelley,and Maria Ostheimer.
+The NEC staff is Oryx Cohen, Kimberly Ewing, Shira Collings, and Felicity Krueger.

 The deceased advocate Judi Chamberlin was an NEC staff person.
 Chamberlin was diagnosed with depression at the age of 21 but considered herself recovered, which she attributed to having been a non-compliant patient.

-NEC consultants are Will Hall, Deborah Trueheart and Janice Sorensen.
+NEC consultants are Daniel Fisher, Deborah Trueheart, Joana Archangel, and Juan Velez Court.